FlorianWeiser/spacex-insights/documentation.md

 # Documentation
-SpaceXInsights is a web dashboard which displays interesting information about SpaceX.
+SpaceXInsights is a web dashboard, which displays interesting information about SpaceX.
 This documentation contains a short description of each Java class (or other files) and their methods.

 ## index.jsp